 Common Mistake #1: Spine Curved and Pelvis Tucked Under

 Have you ever seen a dog with a tucked tail?
 They appear frightened and defensive.
 They can’t be their joyful, tail-wagging self!
 This same thing can happen when you try to force your heels down prematurely during Downward Dog.
-Your spine isn’t quite ready for the full extension and you end up “tucking your tail”, curving yoru spine, and misaligning your pelvis.
+Your spine isn’t quite ready for the full extension and you end up “tucking your tail”, curving your spine, and misaligning your pelvis.

 When you are still working on your flexibility, it’s normal to try to push your body into what seems like the “right” position that you see everyone else doing in a yoga class.
 But yoga is not about picture-perfect poses!
 It’s about the benefits for your body and mind.
-When you try to match the perfect Downward Dog of the yogi with 10 years of experience, you could actually be robbing yourself of the benefits of this pose.
+When you try to match the perfect Downward Dog of the yogi with 10 years of experience, you could be robbing yourself of the benefits of this pose.

 How to Fix It: Come up on the balls of your feet, bend your knees, and send your tailbone to the sky.
 Let your spine straighten out as you press your torso down toward the top of your thighs.
 Slowly lower your heels as your flexibility increases, but don’t let your tailbone and pelvis curve downward.